All About Account Based Outreach and Its Benefits

 In my recent interactions with colleagues and prospects in B2B high-tech, I am seeing a couple of emerging trends.
 One of these trends is “born in the cloud” companies that are experiencing impressive double-digit growth and doing so almost exclusively from inbound marketing and expansion of revenue in existing customers from robust investment in a customer success model.
 As a result of this growth, these companies are being rewarded with additional rounds of funding.
 Along with this new infusion of money come expectations for predictable and sustainable growth.

 Aggressive Growth Objectives

-The other trend I am seeing is that a significant number of these companies realize they need to transition from a “our processes have been good enough so far” mentality to implementing “professional grade” models and operations mindset to support the new and aggressive growth objectives put forth by senior management and their new financial backers.
+The other trend I am seeing is that a significant number of these companies realize they need to transition from a “our processes have been good enough so far” mentality to an implementing “professional grade” models and operations mindset, supporting the new and aggressive growth objectives put forth by senior management and their new financial backers.